BarelyMiSSeD/minqlx-plugins/README.md

 # minqlx-plugins

+# getmap.py
+Allows downloading of maps to your QL server from within the server or from rcon.
+See the description at the top if the getmap.py

 # specqueue.py
 <b>This is a queueing plugin for the minqlx admin bot.</b><br>
 This plugin can be used alone or with the serverBDM.py plugin.<br>